mozilla/gecko-dev/remote/doc/Security.md

 }
 ```

-The Remote Agent implements a large subset of the Chrome DevTools
+The Remote Agent implements the WebDriver BiDi protocol.
-Protocol (CDP).
 This protocol allows a client to:

 * take control over the user session for automation purposes, for
   example to simulate user interaction such as clicking and typing;